seznam/QApe/README.md

 	// only user defined scenarios will be executed
 	randomScenariosDisabled: false,
 	// When user defined scenario recieves an error,
-	// it will no longer try to minify the steps to reproduce this error.
+	// it will try to minify the steps to reproduce this error.
-	minifyUserDefinedScenariosDisabled: false,
+	minifyUserDefinedScenarios: true,
 	// Disables chromium headless mode and will display browser GUI.
 	headlessModeDisabled: false,
 	// Preview mode will overwrite other config values